-Emily Sollie is the director of creative services for Lutheran Relief Services in Baltimore and a frequent traveler to such countries as Haiti, India, Mali and Nicaragua.
+Emily Sollie is the director of communication for Lutheran Relief Services in Baltimore and a frequent traveler to such countries as Haiti, India, Mali and Nicaragua.
 She recalls being welcomed to a rural village in Nicaragua by a group of poor women who offered her and fellow travelers homemade salads.
 Generally, it's not a good idea to eat raw vegetables in countries where the quality of the local water could be questionable.

 "They were lovely looking and we wanted to eat them, but we had to turn them down," Sollie said.
 "We were gracious, but it was still awkward."

 Traveling through a developing country will likely involve such risk assessment on a daily basis -- and not just about food.
 Is it safe to walk alone at night?
 Is that hotel clean and secure?
 Are you at risk of getting robbed on that train?